The Importance of the Resurrection

 Alleged Discrepancies in The Gospel Accounts of the Resurrection

-A superficial reading of the Gospel accounts does tend to lead to the conclusion that a lot of mistakes were made.
+A superficial reading does tend to lead to the conclusion that a lot of mistakes were made.
 However, we first need to be clear as to what a true contradiction is.
 A contradiction is a difference or disagreement between two things both of which cannot be true.
 A contradiction does not exist if a plausible explanation can be provided which shows that both things can be true.

 (Note: In at least one case, there is some indication as to why one Matthew chose what details to include).